 If you’re applying for a full-time first degree course (even if you already hold a degree), you must apply through the Universities and Colleges Admissions Service (UCAS).
 Information about applying is available on the UCAS website, or from your school or college or local careers centre.

 Completing your UCAS application

-Please ensure that all sections of the UCAS application form are completed and that all the information (and in particular details of past and future qualifications) is correct.
+Please ensure that all sections of the UCAS application form are completed and that all the information (including details of past and future qualifications) is correct.
 Failure to do so may result in delayed decisions or offers being rescinded.

 Your UCAS application will ask you for a campus code.
 You will only need to complete this if your course is available at more than one campus (nursing, for example).

 Making your UCAS application stand out

 The following things will help you make your application stand out:

 - Academic ability and potential, as shown by GCSE results (or equivalent) and predicted or achieved examination grades

 - Strong reasons for choosing the course at Nottingham and motivation to study a particular discipline

 - Related work or voluntary experience showing commitment to a chosen career (particularly important for courses with a vocational aspect)